dungphung411/ComputerInfo/README.md

 - Go back to Dashboard - Manage Jenkins - Nodes
 - Choose New node:   Enter Node name - Tick "Permanent Agent" then Next - **MUST** provide label for your node
     ![nodes](nodes.png)
+- Configure the Build-in Node - Change the label of it to 'Main'
 - Apply and save
 3. *Create a pipeline*
 - New Iteam - Pipeline - Give it a name